SaltyGoo/saltygoo.github.io/_posts/2020-11-13-inflict-wound.md

 Also pick [dice] of the following options:

-- If the damage reduces the target to 0 hp or less, they are instantly slain.
+- If the damage reduces the target to 0 hp or less, you gain one extra SD for the day.
 - The damage cannot reduce the target below 0 hp, but if they reach 0 hp, they are knocked unconscious.
 - Your touch leaves behind a permanent, horrific and easily recognizable scar.
 - Your touch leaves behind open wounds that do not heal.
 The target can Save for every day of full rest.
 Until they Save, they cannot regain hp in any way.